The Imperial Wolf

 “Blood isn’t as valuable as it was two thousand years ago, Capi.
 Blood can be copied, bought, and traded.
 My lineage is nothing more than a cosmic joke.”

-Nora rounded on her, and the wolf visibly faltered in her steps behind her.
+Nora rounded on her, and the wolf visibly winced at the sudden fire in her gaze.
 She had never seen Nora this angry.

 “I am not an heir to any Empire, Capi.
 I’m not some grand resurrection or a gift from the gods.
 I was born in a tube, an experiment, a test subject.”

 “Your Rome doesn’t exist anymore, Capi!”
-Nora shouted.
-Capitolina’s ears went back and a pained look crossed her face, but Nora’s fury did not cool.
+Nora shouted, but Capitolina did not back down.
 “If the people of this new Rome want an Emperor then they can feel free to choose them!
 But I will not lay claim to any imaginary throne because I’m some newly-animated branch of a long-dead dynasty.”

 “You can deny your worth all you wish, Nora.
-But did the Egyptian gods not name you their mortal representative?
+But did the Egptian gods not name you their mortal representative?
 Does Kebechet not answer directly to you?”

 Nora sighed, her anger abetting.
 “Heaven helped me I’ve tried to get them to stop.”